-After 2007 sub-prime crisis, demand for CV plunged and de-growth continued till 2009.
-During tough financial times several Governments had put monetary and fiscal stimulus in place (Keynesian Economic Theory) and market demand regained, and by 2011 it was again back to 2007 level.
-2011 onwards global demand had gained traction and is growing at steady pace now.
+After the 2007 sub-prime crisis, demand for CV plunged and de-growth continued till 2009.
+During tough financial times, several Governments had put monetary and fiscal stimulus in place (Keynesian Economic Theory) and market demand regained, and by 2011 it was again back to the 2007 level.
+2011 onwards global demand had gained traction and is growing at a steady pace now.

 The USA is by far the biggest CV market.
 Global CV growth is always in line with the US market growth trajectory, thanks to American’s love for pick-up (Light commercial vehicles).

 However, global growth hasn’t been homogenous, as several countries have gone through strained financial condition in last 10 years, coupled with tepid demand owing to inherent cyclical nature of CV industry.
 India too is case in point, by 2011 India reached #4 rank but then slipped to #6, followed by shallow recovery.

 Data Source : OICA CV sales data (Commercial vehicles include light commercial vehicles, heavy trucks, coaches and buses)

 The USA has lion’s share in the global market

 Top 30 countries account for 95% of global CV sales